Now Enrolling for the 2023-24 School Year: Click Here

-In the world of extracurricular activities, everyone knows about sports, music and theater.
-But do you think of clubs as valuable extracurriculars?
+In the world of extracurricular activities, everyone knows about sports, music, and theater.
+But do you think of clubs as valuable activities?
 Believe it or not, the benefits of clubs at school can be just as important as those other splashy activities for your child’s personal well-being and academic success.
 Plus, club membership helps your child build valuable skills and accomplishments that show off their abilities to college admissions directors and future employers.

 There’s a big world to explore out there.
 Classroom lessons simply can’t cover everything there is to learn.
 Maybe your child loves math and can’t get enough of it.
 Maybe your child is constantly drawing or writing stories.
 Through clubs, students have outlets for expression.
 They learn more about the subjects that fascinate them and perfect their talents.